Samhita Bhat

 University of California- Berkley

-Samhita spent 6 weeks in the summer of 2022 working on an impact evaluation project assessing Accredited Social Health Activis (ASHAs) and Anganwadi workers (AWWs) on the cervical cancer screening program that Public Health Research Institute of India (PHRII) conducts.
+Samhita spent 6 weeks working on an impact evaluation project assessing Accredited Social Health Activis (ASHAs) and Anganwadi workers (AWWs) on the cervical cancer screening program that Public Health Research Institute of India (PHRII) conducts.
 A Molecular/ Cell Biology and Public Health student, Samhita was part of this regional qualitative study lead by the PHRII Staff.

 Nikhita Gopisetty